mfonism/games-with-ppb/falling-stars/notes.md

 ------

-Save this [star-clipart png from pngtree-dot-com](https://pngtree.com/so/star-clipart) as star.png in your project folder, and run `main.py` again.
+Save a cropped version of this [star clipart from pngtree-dot-com](https://pngtree.com/so/star-clipart) as star.png in your project folder, and run `main.py` again.

 Go celebrate yourself!